Simple Tips for Staying Active at Work

 Take Regular Breaks

-One of the most effective strategies to combat the sedentary nature of office work is to take regular breaks from sitting.
-Set reminders or use apps that prompt you to stand up and move around every hour.
+A highly effective way to counteract the sedentary nature of office work is to take regular breaks from sitting.
+Set reminders or use apps to prompt you to stand up and move around every hour.

-Take short walks around the office, stretch your legs, or perform quick exercises like squats or lunges.
-These breaks will not only help reduce the negative effects of sitting but also improve your focus and productivity.
+Take short walks around the office, stretch your legs, or do quick exercises like squats or lunges.
+These breaks will not only help lessen the negative effects of sitting but also improve your focus and how much you get done.

 Use Active Transportation